microsoft/yardl/docs/python/quickstart.md

 ### Dependencies

-The generated Python code requires Python 3.9 or newer and you need to have [NumPy](https://numpy.org/install/) installed.
+The generated Python code requires Python 3.9 or newer and you need to have [NumPy](https://numpy.org/install/) version 1.22.0 or later installed.

 ## Getting our Feet Wet